-The Ontario Association of Certified Home Inspectors (OntarioACHI) maintains a vision to support and grow the sustainability, credibility and health of the profession by protecting the individual professional, promoting their interests and providing unrivalled support to enable members to deliver high-quality Home and Property Inspections across Ontario.
+The Ontario Association of Certified Home Inspectors (OntarioACHI) maintains a vision to support and grow the sustainability, credibility, and health of the profession by protecting the individual professional, promoting their interests and providing unrivaled support to enable members to deliver high-quality Home and Property Inspections across Ontario.

 - To assist our members to prosper in whatever their mode of practice.

-- To raise the profile of the profession so consumers recognise, as important to their decisions to invest in property, the services of our members.
+- To raise the profile of the profession so consumers recognize, as important to their decisions to invest in property, the services of our members.